 Based in Hobart or Tasmania and want to know how to get PrEP?
-Here’s everything you need to know about finding a GP, PrEP on the Pharmaceutical Benefits Scheme, buying online and seeking financial support.
+Here’s everything you need to know about finding a doctor, PrEP on the PBS, buying online and free PrEP for anyone who needs it.

 PrEP on the PBS and in local pharmacies

-The Pharmaceutical Benefits Scheme (PBS) is the list of federal government subsidised medicines available to people who have access to Medicare.
+The Pharmaceutical Benefits Scheme (PBS) is the list of government-subsidised medicines available to people with Medicare.

-Further cost saving options may be available for anyone with a concession, anyone who buys other PBS medicines, Aboriginal or Torres Strait Islander people, people without Medicare, or anyone who simply can’t afford it.
-You can find all options available to you in How to buy PrEP – even if you can’t afford it.
+Further cost savings may be available for anyone with a concession, anyone who buys other PBS medicines, Aboriginal or Torres Strait Islander people, people without Medicare, or anyone who can’t afford PrEP.
+Discover your options in How to buy PrEP – even if you can’t afford it.

-While any pharmacy can dispense PrEP, they might not always have it in stock.
-It’s best to check with the pharmacy in advance and if necessary, discuss how long it might take to order it for you.
-This could take a few days, so it’s best to make sure you top up your supply before completely running out.
+While any pharmacy can dispense PrEP, it might not always be in stock.
+It is best to check with your pharmacy in advance.
+PrEP can be ordered for you, though this could take a few days.
+Be sure to top up your supply before you run out.

 Buying online for personal import

 Whether you do or don’t have Medicare you can personally import PrEP from an online pharmacy.
-Prices start upwards from around $20 per month, which could be a more affordable option with the added convenience of delivery to your door if getting to a pharmacy is tricky.
+Prices start from around $20 per month.

-You will still need to see a GP for sexual health tests and to obtain a prescription which you will need for ordering PrEP online.
-There is still a need to undertake regular testing if you are using PrEP.
+You will still need to see a doctor for sexual health tests and obtain a prescription for ordering PrEP online.

 Free PrEP through financial support

-If you are unable to afford PrEP for any reason, PAN offers an assistance coupon scheme to provide free PrEP.
+If you cannot afford PrEP for any reason, PAN offers a scheme to provide free PrEP.

 PrEP is a program

 Using PrEP is just one step in maintaining a sexual health strategy.
-This involves taking one pill every day and seeing your GP or attending a sexual health clinic every three months for a full sexual health check-up that will test for HIV as well as other STIs.
+This involves using PrEP as advised and seeing a doctor or sexual health centre every three months for a sexual health check-up to test for HIV and STIs.

-While PrEP is extremely effective at protecting against HIV, it doesn’t protect against STIs such as chlamydia, gonorrhea or syphilis.
-Testing on a regular basis and receiving treatment, if necessary, is a great way to stay healthy and help curb the spread of STIs.
-Using a condom for all types of sex, every time you have sex, helps reduce the chance of acquiring STIs but does not guarantee full protection from them.
+While PrEP protects against HIV, it doesn’t protect against STIs such as chlamydia, gonorrhea or syphilis.
+Testing regularly and receiving treatment, if necessary, is a great way to stay healthy and help curb the spread of STIs.
+Using a condom every time you have sex helps prevent most STIs.